kubewarden/docs/docs/tasks.md

     clusteradmissionpolicy.policies.kubewarden.io/privileged-pods created
     ```

-Once the `ClusterAdmissionPolicy` is deployed, the requests sent to your Kubernetes cluster will be evaluated by the policy if they're within the policy scope.
+After the `ClusterAdmissionPolicy` is deployed, all requests sent to your cluster will be evaluated by the policy if they're within the policy scope.

 ## Next steps

-### Write Policies

-The [Writing Policies](/writing-policies/) section explains how to write policies in different languages and how to export them into Webassembly so that they can be interpreted by Kubewarden.
+- [Writing Policies](/writing-policies/) explains how to write policies in different languages and generate Webassembly binaries so they can be used by Kubewarden.

-### Distribute Policies

-The [Distributing Policies](/distributing-policies/) section explains how to publish policies to [OCI registries](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
+- [Distributing Policies](/distributing-policies/) explains how to publish policies to [OCI registries](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).